xoxfaby/BetterUI/README.md

 ## Changelog

+#### v1.5.3
+ - Bugfix: Made a change that could *potentially* fix issues with scrapper/command sorting in multiplayer

 #### v1.5.2
  - Internal Change: Changed the way skills are registered to allow makers of custom skills to more easily register their skills.